Drogrant/2D_Godot_Game/README.md

 # 2D_Godot_Game
-Basic 2D Game being made in Godot.
+---- Basic 2D Game being made in Godot ----

+I added some basic movement just using the arrow keys.
+The input is pretty simple, I will improve it later.